slavrd/tfev4-aws-install/terraform/README.md

 * `ec2_instance` - provisions an EC2 instance with PTFEv4 installed.
 Assumes it is provided an AMI built with the Packer [project](../packer/README.md) in this repository.
 Details on what the module does are in its [readme](./ec-instance/README.md).

+* `dns` - provisions a CNAME DNS record in AWS route53.

 ## Usage

 This directory contains Terraform code that ties the sub modules together.
 Each sub module can also be used individually by going to its sub directory.